sysulq/nginx-vts-exporter/README.md

 ## Metrics

 Documents about exposed Prometheus metrics.

 For details on the underlying metrics please see [nginx-module-vts](https://github.com/vozlt/nginx-module-vts#json-used-by-status)

+For grafana dashboard please see [nginx-vts-exporter dashboard](https://grafana.com/dashboards/2949)

 ### Server main